icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [Infer](https://fbinfer.com) — A static analyzer for Java, C and Objective-C

 - [Joern](https://joern.io) — Joern is a platform for analyzing source code, bytecode, and binary executables.
 It generates code property graphs (CPGs), a graph representation of code for cross-language code analysis.
 Code property graphs are stored in a custom graph database.
 This allows code to be mined using search queries formulated in a Scala-based domain-specific query language.
 Joern is developed with the goal of providing a useful tool for vulnerability discovery and research in static program analysis.

+- [jQAssistant](https://jqassistant.org/) — jQAssistant is a plugin based software analytics platform which allows scanning code structures and metadata from repositories into a Neo4j graph database.
+The gathered data can be used for ad-hoc exploration using queries, visualization or defining rules for continuous architecture validation.

 - [keploy](https://keploy.io/) — Keploy is an open-source testing platform that helps developers automate and streamline their testing process.
 It provides API, and integration testing agents, generating tests, mocks/stubs for APIs that actually work.
 Additionally, Keploy offers an AI-powered Unit Testing Agent that generates stable, useful unit tests directly in your GitHub PRs and in VSCode, helping catch errors and improve code quality.